 SaaS businesses need to establish a SSOT capable of offering reliable customer and financial data integrity along with automated revenue forecasting.
 And in doing so, they can enhance their businesses’ entire subscription management process.

-The right SSOT is a subscription management game-changer
+The Right SSOT is a Subscription Management Game-changer

-A robust solution is to establish an adaptive recurring billing system, not only as your SaaS business’s financial system of record, but also as your SSOT for accounts receivable.
+A robust solution is to establish an adaptive recurring billing system, not only as your SaaS business’s financial system of record but also as your SSOT for accounts receivable.

-These systems sit in between—and integrate with—your businesses other key platforms like your CRM, ERP, and accounting software.
+These systems sit in between—and integrate with—your business's other key platforms like your CRM, ERP, and accounting software.
 And they offer that source of both financial and customer data integrity, not to mention automation and efficiency to enhance your business’s entire subscription management and monetization process.

 Sales and quotes: To maintain accurate billing, the catalog within your recurring billing system houses the most up-to-date data regarding your SaaS businesses products, plans, and pricing.